 Gerberian Shepsky Special characteristics.

-This is a very special and highly individualistic breed of dog.
-The special characteristics of the German Shepsky include their build, their personality and the additional care that they need.
+This is an exceptional and highly individualistic breed of dog.
+The unique characteristics of the German Shepsky include their build, their personality and the additional care that they need.

 These traits include both physical and psychological traits.
-As a result, depending on which parent’s genes are dominant in the German Shepsky, their individual personality and physical build will be different.
-That is what makes these dogs real individuals.
+As a result, depending on which parent’s genes are dominant in the German Shepsky, their personality and physical build will be different.
+That is what makes these real dogs individuals.

 So, a key piece of advice is to take some time getting to know your new German Shepsky and finding out what their character is like.
 That way, you can ensure that they have the best possible life for you!